lnalborczyk/phd_thesis/docs/01-chap1.md

 > "In order to rehearse a telephone number one would simply 'speak' the numbers covertly -- that is, activate the appropriate speech motor patterns, but too slightly to produce audible speech.
 To take the case of rehearsing a telephone number a step further, consider that the person is being distracted by loud music.
 Because the music would be competing for his attention, he would have to increase the amplitude of his rehearsal by increasing the speech motor activity, perhaps ot the point of making actual lip and tongue movements.
 Were the music loud he might have to speak the numbers aloud so that the numbers would capture enough of his awareness to remain in his short-term memory."

-This idea is consistent with work showing a greater implication of the speech motor system during cognitively demanding tasks [e.g.,@sokolov_inner_1972;@mcguigan_effects_1968] and provides a mechanism to explain these observations (but see our own theoretical interpretation in the next section).
+This idea is consistent with some work showing a greater implication of the speech motor system during cognitively demanding tasks [e.g.,@sokolov_inner_1972;@mcguigan_effects_1968] and provides a mechanism to explain these observations (but see our own theoretical interpretation in the next section).
 To sum up, the MTVT suggests that all voluntary images and thoughts are associated with motor activity and that "deliberate inner speech is based^[NB: "based" is used here in a developmental sense (cf. the beginning of this section).] on the appropriate covert activity in the speech musculature" [@cohen_motor_1986, p.45-46].

 <!--